 Other things to consider

 Family history.
-If you have a family history of breast, ovarian, pancreatic, or other cancers, make sure you bring this up with your doctor in addition to your BRCA result.
+If you have a family history of breast, ovarian, prostate, pancreatic, or other cancers, make sure you bring this up with your doctor in addition to your BRCA result.
 Your doctor will likely talk with you about the history of cancer in your family when assessing your risk and helping you determine appropriate next steps.